-Under this scenario, the breakdown of the potential assessments required for the FHCF's potential borrowing needs and repayment of pre-event bond proceeds are shown in the table on the following page based on current market interest rates and an "above market" interest rate of 6% over a 30-year period, for informational purposes only.
+Under this scenario, the breakdown of the potential assessments required for the FHCF's potential borrowing needs and repayment of pre-event bond proceeds are shown in the table on the following page based on an "above market" interest rate of 6% over a 30-year period, for informational purposes only.
 As seen in the table on the following page, even with an "above market" rate of 6%, the FHCF has significant remaining assessment capabilities within its 6% statutory cap.